melange-re/melange-re.github.io/docs/melange-book/counter.md

 as the only argument and returns an object of type `React.element`.
 You'll need to decorate `make` with the [attribute](../communicate-with-javascript.md#attributes) `@react.component`.
-We'll go into the details later (todo), but for now let's just say that `@react.component` is there to reduce boilerplate and make our code more readable and easier to maintain.
+We'll go into the details [later](todo.md), but for now let's just say that `@react.component` is there to reduce boilerplate and make our code more readable and easier to maintain.